Tellin' Stories: Critical reception

-Describing the critical reception, Wills said: "Where The Charlatans had been treated as an acceptable semi-comeback, this album was considered to be the real deal".
-He added that various comparisons were made to the mix of genres found on here, as well as to acts from the 1960s, with a heavy focus on the Charlatan's "survival rather than the reasons for it", with Collins' death obfuscating the band's musical growth.
+Describing the critical reception, Wills said: "Where The Charlatans had been treated as an acceptable semi-comeback, this album was considered to be the real deal."
+He added that various comparisons were made to the mix of genres found here as well as to acts from the 1960s, with a heavy focus on the Charlatans' "survival rather than the reasons for it", with Collins' death obfuscating the band's musical growth.

-Robb felt that there was "no dips in the album's quality" compared to past releases, as the band show that they are "full-on, strident, confident in [their] own strengths".
-Tom Lanham of Entertainment Weekly wrote that the band "confront death [...] with grace, dignity, and new creative commitment" on the album.
+Robb felt that there were "no dips in the album's quality" compared to past releases, as the band showed that they were "full-on, strident, confident in [their] own strengths."
+Tom Lanham of Entertainment Weekly wrote that the band "confront[ed] death [...] with grace, dignity, and new creative commitment" on the album.
 Myers thought that they made a "durable album that is a fitting tribute" to Rob Collins, adding that it "sounds cohesive, and the band appears more unified than ever".
-Steve Taylor in his book The A to X of Alternative Music (2006) said the band had a "focus and emotional depth" that had been lacking from prior releases.
+Steve Taylor, in his book The A to X of Alternative Music (2006), said the band had a "focus and emotional depth" that had been lacking from prior releases.

 Rolling Stone writer Jason Cohen said the band "scramble up industrial hip-hop soul with spirited, melodic '60s-rock influences, but they never let their postmodernism detract from the base simplicity of well-crafted songs and unabashed rockin".
-Morton felt that the band had "push[ed] their ebullience to breaking point" as a "flame of resilience burns throughout the album".
+Morton felt that the band had "push[ed] their ebullience to breaking point" as a "flame of resilience burns throughout the album."
 He said that while Burgess' "streams of hope'n'hurt lyrics are still those of a confused kid pouring out his heart," they "leap ten feet over cynicism" when anchored by Mark Collins' guitarwork.
 Taylor praised Burgess' lyrics for being "more understated and less cartoon[ish]" than contemporaries Black Grape.
-Tim Kennedy of Consumable Online was impressed that the lyrics were "no longer childish" as Burgess now "frequently relies on fairly hackneyed good-time clichés from the sixties".
+Tim Kennedy of Consumable Online was impressed that the lyrics were "no longer childish", as Burgess now "frequently relies on fairly hackneyed good-time clichés from the sixties."